murilogustineli/pytorch-plantclef/README.md

 cd pytorch-plantclef
 ```

-Install `uv` as the package manager for the project:

-- Follow the `uv` [installation instructions](https://docs.astral.sh/uv/getting-started/installation/) for macOS, Linux, and Windows.
+Install `uv` as the package manager for the project.
+Follow the `uv` [installation instructions](https://docs.astral.sh/uv/getting-started/installation/) for macOS, Linux, and Windows.

-If running on Intel Tiber AI Cloud, install `uv` as the following:
+If running on [Intel Tiber AI Cloud](https://ai.cloud.intel.com/), install `uv` as the following (also works for macOS and Linux):

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh